Autodesk/bionano-wetLabAccelerator/README.md

 ### TODO

-- enable addition of arbitrary instructions in protocol - drag and drop
+- adding instructions
+  - ability to add to pipette, thermocycle templates
-  - scaffolds for each instruction? or just add required for templates?
+  - scaffolds for each instruction as defaults

 - required fields + UI feedback